Huang Wenshan: Early years

 Born in Taishan, Guangdong in 1898, Huang studied in the philosophy department of Peking University, where Zhu Qianzhi was a classmate.
 During the May Fourth Movement in 1919, Huang was elected editor-in-chief of the Peking University Student Weekly by the Peking University Student Union.
 He and his successor in that post, fellow anarchist Zhu Qianzhi, organized a debate on anarchism there.

 In March 1920, Huang was cultivated as a contact by the first official representative of the Communist International sent to China, Grigori Voitinsky, his wife Kuznetsova, their translator Yang Mingzhai and his entourage after their arrival in Beijing with the Soviet representative Stojanno, and later when they were active in Guangzhou.

 In 1921, Huang graduated from Peking University.
 In 1922, he went to study in the United States where he earned a master's degree at Columbia University.
-During his studies in the United States from 1922 to 1928, he studied cultural theory under the anthropologist Alfred Louis Kluber.
+During his studies in the United States from 1922 to 1928, he studied cultural theory under the anthropologist Alfred Kroeber.

 Academic career

 In 1927, he served as a professor at National Labor University in Shanghai, and as a professor and director of the Department of Social History of Jinan University.

 In 1930, Huang lived and translated books in Maojiazhuang, West Lake, and served as professor and director of the Department of Sociology at the National Central University in Nanjing.
 From the 1930s to the 1940s, he had contacts with scholars such as Yan Huanwen, Chen Gaozhu, Zhu Qianzhi, Cen Jiawu, and Chen Xujing.

 In the summer of 1936, Huang resigned as professor and director of the Department of Sociology of National Central University and director of ethnic studies at the Zhongshan Culture and Education Center.
 He returned to Guangdong and became a professor at National Sun Yat-sen University in Guangzhou, where he founded programs for students of history, sociology, anthropology and other majors, and taught courses on culturology.

 In 1940, Huang served as professor and director of the Department of Sociology at National Sun Yat-sen University.
 In May 1941, he became the Dean of the Law School of National Sun Yat-sen University.
 In 1945, he served as the Dean of Guangdong Legislative Business School.

 In 1949, Huang left Mainland China for Taiwan.
-In 1950, at the invitation of Alfred Louis Kroeber Huang went to Columbia University to serve as a guest scholar, and also taught at the New School in New York.
+In 1950, at the invitation of Alfred Kroeber Huang went to Columbia University to serve as a guest scholar, and also taught at the New School in New York.
 He was given a grant from the Tsinghua Foundation (chaired by Mei Yiqi) to engage in cultural studies, and returned again to live in the United States.
 In 1960 he began teaching at the University of Southern California, in 1961 he served as dean of the Chinese Culture Institute in Los Angeles, and in 1962 he participated in the World Sociological Congress in Washington.